20 April, 2020

 The varying works in the Mountain collection represent the challenges we encounter in our lives, the trauma we overcome and the adventurous voyage we take to reach our goals.
 May they remind you of not only how far you’ve come already, but also how far you’ve got left to go.
 May they encourage you to keep your eye on the ball, drive forward to achieve your goals and keep climbing your life mountain.

-The collection can be broken down into a number of series: 16 Mountains, 8 Hikes, The Diptychs & Triptychs, Pack Your Raincoat, 8 Monochromes and Reaching The Summit.
+The collection can be broken down into a number of series: 16 Mountains, 8 Hikes, The Diptychs & Triptychs, Pack Your Raincoat, 8 Monochromes, Reaching The Summit and The View.

 The works that kicked off the Mountain collection were 16 paintings, each existing as abstract miniature mountains.
 Colours, marks and textures you see within these works (as well as others) are sourced from real landscapes and mental landscapes.